stat850-unl/project-having-a-ball/README.md

 ## Group Members

 List all of the project contributors here.
+Jayden Stack
+Michael Grantham